 Application Period (of a Parent’s Income Estimate)

 The application period is the part of the financial year where an income estimate submitted by a parent is applied by Services Australia.
 It refers to when the estimate is applied or used.
-This is often from the day the estimate is submitted through to the end of the financial year.
+The period often runs from the day the estimate is submitted through to the end of the financial year.

 If your income changes during the year, the system splits the year into two periods with different incomes.
 There is no single whole-of-year estimate.
 Hence, delaying an estimate for reduced income is financially disadvantageous.